 Asbestos Risks on the USS Athene (AKA-22)

 The ships acquired by the United States Navy beginning in the 1930s up until the 1970s contained large amounts of asbestos, a mineral that is currently heavily regulated due to its medically attested toxicity to humans.
 Being strong but flexible at the same time, the asbestos fibers were poured into other materials to increase their durability.
-Asbestos is also inert chemically and physically and does not combust, which means it could also be used in order to fireproof items.
+Asbestos is also inert chemically and physically and does not combust, which means it could also be used to fireproof items.

-These characteristics contributed to the decision of Navy officials to insulate vessels with insulation made out of 100% asbestos, and it also encouraged them to have entire sections of the ship made of asbestos-containing materials such as the tiles on ceiling and floors, the boilers, the valves, and the turbines, but also the pipes, which extended all throughout the ship.
+These characteristics contributed to the decision of Navy officials to insulate vessels with insulation made out of 100% asbestos, and it also encouraged them to have entire sections of the ship made of asbestos-containing materials such as the tiles on ceiling and floors, the boilers, the valves, and the turbines, but also the pipes, which extended throughout the ship.

 The vibrations caused by a ship sailing at sea as well as routine deterioration, would lead to asbestos dust being released into the air, polluting various areas of the vessel.
 When inhaled, asbestos fibers can reach the internal organs, most commonly the lungs, the heart, and the abdomen, and cement themselves in the soft tissues irritating them.

 Asbestos-related diseases are usually diagnosed a few decades after the exposure had occurred, mostly because the symptoms can match a few other diseases, and unless the physician is informed of a history of working with the toxic mineral, suspecting a more serious condition often comes too late.

 Have You Been Exposed to Asbestos on the USS Athene (AKA-22)?